 Going third party for camera lenses is also a great option.
 I always encourage anyone just starting out in photography to use a prime lens first, and third party tends to be cheaper.
 For the longest time, my camera gear only consisted of a camera body and a prime lens.
 My go-to for years was the Sigma 30mm F1.4 Contemporary DC DN Lens.
 It’s as budget-friendly as you can get, and opens to f/1.4 for some extra creamy bokeh!

-Another feature I like about 3 Legged Thing is their components system which has definitely made me brand loyal.
+Another feature I like about 3 Legged Thing is their components system which has made me brand loyal.
 The Ellie Short Universal L-Bracket is completely optional, but if you post on any social media platform, vertical is the norm.
 Instead of re-configuring your scene between landscape and portrait every time, simply switch the orientation of your camera with the ball-head lock.
 Get horizontal and vertical images easily without the hassle.

 Sandisk is the genericization of memory cards, but I’ve been using Lexar Professional instead because the minimum storage size I get is 128GB.
 Working on client gigs such as events means my finger is essentially pressing on the shutter-release button the whole time.
 I’ve been in situations where my second shooter ran out of space on their SD card in the middle of a gig!
 Always bring backups, obviously, but having both large storage and fast read/write capabilities ensures no hiccups during the moment.
 SD cards are like tic tacs for photographers, so constantly buying at this level is costly.